DikshaKadam77/Wikipedia-Chatbot/README.md

-WIKIPEDIA CHATBOT
+#WIKIPEDIA CHATBOT

-A simple GUI based chatbot that fetches and summarizes information from wikipedia using the wikipedia Python module.
-Built with PyQt5, this app provides a clean and interactive interface for users to query topics directly from Wikipedia.
+print("A simple GUI based chatbot that fetches and summarizes information from wikipedia using the wikipedia Python module.
+Built with PyQt5, this app provides a clean and interactive interface for users to query topics directly from Wikipedia.")

-FEATURES
+#FEATURES

-Search Wikipedia articles directly from a GUI.
-Get brief summaries of any topic.
-Easy-to-use interface built with PyQt5.
-Handles disambiguation and errors gracefully.
+print("Search Wikipedia articles directly from a GUI.") print("Get brief summaries of any topic.") print("Easy-to-use interface built with PyQt5.") print("Handles disambiguation and errors gracefully.")

-TECH STACK
+#TECH STACK

-Python 3.x
-PyQt5
-wikipedia
+print("Python 3.x")
+print("PyQt5")
+print("wikipedia")

-KNOWN ISSUE
+#KNOWN ISSUE

-Some ambiguous terms may trigger disambiguation errors.
-Requires internet connection to fetch data.
+print("Some ambiguous terms may trigger disambiguation errors.") print("Requires internet connection to fetch data.")